hazim2016/deploying-a-three-tier-using-terraform/README.md

 </p>

 <h1>Deploying a three tier architecture in AWS using Terraform</h1>
-This tutorial outlines the implementation of AWS architure on Terraform.<br />
+This tutorial outlines the implementation of AWS architecture on Terraform.<br />